ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa-timer-vis/README.md

 ## alexa-timer-vis adapter for ioBroker

+This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
+For more details and for information how to disable the error reporting see Sentry-Plugin Documentation!
+Sentry reporting is used starting with js-controller 3.0.

 Output Alexa timer to display in the vis

 **If you like it, please consider a donation:**